mrVGM/com.vgm.interpreter/README.md

 argument to the attribute will be the command, which the method will be called with.
 To call a meta command from the REPL, you simply type the name of the command prefixed with colons.
 An example of such command is `reset_session`, which creates a new session with blank scope and with the root directory, provided to the command.

+# Integration to a Unity project
+To integrate the REPL and the Intepreter to a Unity project, you simply attach the `SessionHolder` script to a game object.
+Then to use the REPL, you simply supply commands to its `RunCommand` method.